Back to Calculator

 Peptide Biochemistry

 A short chain of amino acids (typically 2–50) linked by peptide bonds.
 Peptides act as signaling molecules, hormones, and growth factors.
-Research peptides are synthetic versions of endogenous peptides or novel analogs.
+Research peptides are synthetic versions of endogenous sequences or novel engineered analogs.

 Pharmacokinetics (PK) Pharmacology

 The study of how a drug moves through the body: absorption, distribution, metabolism, and excretion (ADME).
-PK parameters like Cmax, Tmax, and half-life inform dosing intervals.
+PK parameters like Cmax, Tmax, and half-life inform dosing frequency and route selection.

 R